HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 # Configure Networking

-This section explains what must be configured from a networking perspective to get HCL Digital Experience 9.5 running in your Kubernetes or OpenShift cluster, and to provide accessibility to your deployment from outside the Cluster.
+This section explains what must be configured from a networking perspective to get HCL Digital Experience Compose 9.5 running in your Kubernetes or OpenShift cluster, and to provide accessibility to your deployment from outside the Cluster.

 ## Full Kubernetes or OpenShift deployment

-If you deploy both Core and all other applications inside OpenShift or Kubernetes, this section shows you what needs to be configured.
+If you deploy WebEngine and all other applications inside OpenShift or Kubernetes, this section shows you what needs to be configured.

-## Core host
+## WebEngine host

-In a full deployment, the host for both the Core and the other applications are the same.
+In a full deployment, the host for both the WebEngine and the other applications are the same.

 It is recommended to configure the host before you run the deployment.
 This is only possible if you know the fully qualified domain name (FQDN) or the IP address that the HAProxy assigns in your deployment beforehand.